pombredanne/binlog/README.rst

 `binlog` depends on `bsddb3` which in turn depends on `Berkeley DB` (C library).

-To be able to install `bsddb3` you need to install `Berkeley DB` first
+To be able to install `bsddb3` you need to install `Berkeley DB` first.

 .. code-block:: bash